What Is It Like to Shatter Stereotypes in a Male-Dominated Field? Motivational Powerhouse Cindy Stumpo Shares Her Dynamic Secrets to Success

-I guess somebody would have, like, this great, phenomenal story, how they started in business at 23 years old.
+I guess somebody would have, like, this great, phenomenal story. how they started in business at 23 years old.
 Let me ask you this question.
 What do you know at 23?
 You know, nothing.
-Okay.
 Okay, so I just knew that traditional education wasn’t for me.
-So high school, I obviously graduated high school I graduated, but school wasn’t for me.
+So high school, I obviously graduated high school I graduated. but school wasn’t for me.
 I’m more hands on, learn with my hands.
-Right.
 So I just knew I can’t tell you.
 It’s such a long time ago.
 I’m 56 I think that there was just an eye for me loving homes.

 So I am from the North Shore of Boston.
 So I was 13.
-And I moved to Newton.
 And when I moved to Newton, when I was living in West Peabody, every house was kind of similar.
 They brought me to an area called Newton, Massachusetts.
 And then I started to see homes like I’d never seen.
-Victorians Tutors, you name it… center entrance, colonials… Georgian, it was a very upper scale city.
-So it wasn’t just like, three of the same houses built the same, you know, okay, we’ll change the gable we’ll change your roofline.
+Victorians Tutors. you name it… center entrance, colonials… Georgian, it was a very upper scale city.
+So it wasn’t just like, three of the same houses built the same. you know, okay, we’ll change the gable we’ll change your roofline.
 But so that was my experience probably as a 13, 14 years old.

 That’s amazing.
 How did you get to building the first house or, you know, the idea of like, Alright, I’m gonna build my first home.
 So what was the first, like, stepping stone?

 It’s 1989.
 And you’re a lot younger than me, how old you?